bristlab/Pewlett-Hackard-Analysis/README.md

 10022 | Shahaf | Famili | Engineer
 10023 | Bojan | Montemayor | Engineer

-### Retiring titles

-* We've determined the number of employees retiring based on their job titles so that human resources can get an idea of how large their mentorship program will need to be in order to fill all the positions.
+* **Retiring titles:** We've determined the number of employees retiring based on their job titles so that human resources can get an idea of how large their mentorship program will need to be in order to fill all the positions.

-	-- Retrieve the number of employees by their most recent job title who are about to retire.
+`-- Retrieve the number of employees by their most recent job title who are about to retire.
 SELECT COUNT(title), title
 INTO retiring_titles
 FROM unique_titles
 GROUP BY title
 ORDER BY count DESC;
-	SELECT * FROM retiring_titles;
+SELECT * FROM retiring_titles;`

 | count | title
 | ---|---